Convex and concave decompositions of affine $3$-manifolds: Preliminary

 \subsubsection{Concave affine manifolds after splitting}

-Let $M^s$ denote the $3$-manifold obtained from $M$ by splitting along the union of the two-faced submanifolds of type I. (Of course, we do not split if there are no two-faced submanifolds of type I and $M^s = M$.)
-A cover $M^s_{J}$ of $M^s$ can be obtained by splitting along the preimage of the union of the two-faced submanifold of type I in $M_J$ and taking a component for every component of $M^s$ and taking the union of these.
-(See Chapter 8 of \cite{psconv}.)
-For each component $A$ of $M^s_J$, let $\Gamma_A$ denote the subgroup of $\Gamma_J$ acting on $A^o$.
+Let $M^s$ denote the $3$-manifold obtained from $M$ by splitting along the two-faced submanifold of type I. A cover $M^s_{h}$ of $M^s$ can be obtained by splitting along the preimage of the two-faced submanifold of type I in $M_h$ and taking a component for every component of $M^s$ and taking the union of these.
+For each component $A$ of $M^s_h$, let $\Gamma_A$ denote the subgroup of $\Gamma_h$ acting on $A^o$.
 Then $\Gamma_A$ extends to a deck transformation group of $A$.
-We define $\Gamma^s_J$ the product group
+We define $\Gamma^s_h$ the product group

-Again $M^s_J$ has a developing map $\dev^s_J: M^s_J \ra \SI^3$, an immersion, and $M^s_J \ra M^s$ is a regular cover with the deck transformation group $\Gamma^s_J$.
-There is a map $M^s_{ J} \ra \che M$ by identifying along the splitting submanifolds.
-We can easily see that the \hyperlink{term-kcp}{Kuiper completion} $\che M^s_{ J}$ contains the hemispherical $3$-crescent if and only if $\che M_J$ does.
-Also, the set of hemispherical $3$-crescents of $\che M^s_{ J}$ maps in a one-to-one manner to the set of those in $\che M_{J}$ by taking the interior of the hemispherical $3$-crescent in $\che M^{s}_{J}$ and sending it to $\che M_{J}$ and taking the closure.
+Again $M^s_h$ has a developing map $\dev^s_h: M^s_h \ra \SI^3$, an immersion, and $M^s_h \ra M^s$ is a holonomy cover with the deck transformation group $\Gamma^s_h$.
+There is a map $M^s_{ h} \ra \che M$ by identifying along the splitting submanifolds.
+We can easily see that the \hyperlink{term-kcp}{Kuiper completion} $\che M^s_{ h}$ contains the hemispherical $3$-crescent if and only if $\che M_h$ does.
+Also, the set of hemispherical $3$-crescents of $\che M^s_{ h}$ is mapped in a one-to-one manner to the set of those in $\che M_{h}$ by taking the interior of the hemispherical $3$-crescent in $\che M^{s}_{h}$ and sending it to $\che M_{h}$ and taking the closure.
+Now $\che M^s_{h}$ does not have any copied components.
 (See Chapter 8 of \cite{psconv}).
-Now $\che M^s_{J}$ does not have any copied components.
-The map is onto up to the action of $\Gamma^{s}_{J}$.

-\begin{dfn} A compact real projective manifold with totally geodesic boundary covered by $R \cap M^{s}_{J}$ a hemispherical $3$-crescent $R$ is said to be a \hypertarget{term-camI}{{\em concave affine manifold of type I}} in $M^{s}$. \end{dfn}
+\begin{definition} A connected compact real projective manifold with totally geodesic boundary covered by $R \cap M^{s}_{h}$ a hemispherical $3$-crescent $R$ is said to be a \hypertarget{term-camI}{{\em concave affine manifold of type I}} in $M^{s}$. \end{definition}